markng/aiframe/README.md

 - `npm test` - Run tests
 - `npm start` - Start production server

-## Why AIFrame?
+## Why CogniFrame?

-AIFrame is designed to make web development more accessible to AI agents by:
+CogniFrame is designed to make web development more accessible to AI agents by:

 1. **Clear Intent**: Every component explicitly declares what it does and how it can be used
 2. **Type Safety**: TypeScript throughout ensures reliable code generation